Two students think they’re too skilled for school – and the shabby detective – in Columbo Goes to College.

 When their teacher catches them cheating on a test it threatens their winning streak – so they kill him.
 There’s just one problem: Columbo is guest lecturer the night of the murder.

 Still, with Justin and Coop in the audience there’s no way they can be suspects.
 Right?

 A Stitch in Crime: the spoiler

 Like Double Exposure (Season 3, Ep.4), the murder weapon isn’t revealed until the very end.
 Here it’s teased in the opening scenes instead, when we catch a glimpse of a small video camera mounted on a remote controlled toy car.

 Keep in mind this is “small” for 1990, btw.
-Now cameras are commonly pocket-, watch- or pea-sized, but Justin’s chonky camera is a big deal in the 90s for the same reasons.
+Now cameras are commonly pocket-, watch- or pea-sized, but Justin’s chonky camera is similarly notable in the 90s.

 Justin lures Prof Rusk to a fake meeting with dad Robert Culpepper (of Double Exposure!) to discuss the cheating allegations.
 The boys then shoot the professor remotely during Columbo’s lecture.

 The video camera is key to the how-dunnit.
 It’s mounted in Cooper’s car and connected to a pocket TV that lets the boys see Prof Rusk enter the faculty garage.
 Justin triggers a gun (fixed beside the camera) remotely using a specially rigged car key fob.